levantrieu/RED-project-aloha/README.md

 **Personal Summary**

 This project is the accumulation of my introduction to HTML and CSS.
 The main objective of this project is to use CSS and HTML to reproduce the website design to a very high degree of fidelity.
+Using Flexbox to build the products grid responsively was challenging but well worth it for the smooth transition between the media breakpoints.